-ETI School of Skilled Trades training program not only involves learning theory and practice, but also safety and professional standards.
-The proper use of safety glasses and other relevant personal protection equipment (PPE) is always expected while working in the class labs.
-Student conduct conducive to a safe working environment is expected every day, whether in the classroom or lab.
+ETI School of Skilled Trades training program not only involves learning theory and practice but also safety and professional standards.
+The proper use of safety glasses and other relevant personal protection equipment (PPE) is expected at all times while working in the class labs.
+Student conduct conducive to a safe working environment is expected every day whether in the classroom or lab.
 Students who witness unsafe acts and/or conditions should report them to their instructor or any member of the administrative staff.
-All injuries should be reported immediately to the instructor and/or the nearest ETI employee.
+All injuries should be reported immediately to the instructor.

-If medical attention is needed, ETI School of Skilled Trades will assess the situation and make a concerted effort to ensure the safety of our students.
+If medical attention is needed, ETI School of Skilled Trades will assess the situation and make reasonable effort to ensure the safety of our students.
 ETI School of Skilled Trades assumes no responsibility for any injuries other than those resulting from participation in normally scheduled instructional programs.